solidjs/solid/documentation/guides/rendering.md

 Solid attempts to reflect HTML conventions as much as possible including case insensitivity of attributes.

 The majority of all attributes on native element JSX are set as DOM attributes.
 Static values are built right into the template that is cloned.
-There a number of exceptions like `class`, `style`, `value`, `innerHTML` which provide extra functionality.
+There are a number of exceptions like `class`, `style`, `value`, `innerHTML` which provide extra functionality.

 However, custom elements (with exception of native built-ins) default to properties when dynamic.
 This is to handle more complex data types.
 It does this conversion by camel casing standard snake case attribute names `some-attr` to `someAttr`.